lu-chang-axonic/School_District_Analysis/README.md

 The changed passing rates have the following impacts on the summary tables:

-* District Summary:Given that the number of students subtracted from the total student counts is relatively small (461), there are no significant impact on the district summary data.
-All passing percentages only decreased very slightly.
+* District Summary: Given that the number of students subtracted from the total student counts is relatively small (461), there are no significant impact on the district summary data.
+All passing percentages only decreased very slightly, as shown below (the "before" view is on the top and the "after" view is on the bottom).
 ![](https://github.com/lu-chang-axonic/School_District_Analysis/blob/main/images/District%20Summary%20Before.PNG)
 ![](https://github.com/lu-chang-axonic/School_District_Analysis/blob/main/images/District%20Summary%20After.PNG)